Are you thinking you may need to file for bankruptcy?

-5. DO NOT INCUR DEBT AGAINST A LINE OF CREDIT OR TAKE OUT A SECOND MORTGAGE TO PAY DEBT!
+5. SHOULD I GET A LINE OF CREDIT OR TAKE OUT A SECOND MORTGAGE TO PAY DEBT?

 Do not establish or incur debt with a line of credit secured by your home or take out a second mortgage to pay debt without receiving legal advice regarding your financial situation and the bankruptcy statutes.
 Some people believe that they must eliminate the equity in their homes in order to discharge debt in bankruptcy.
 This is not true in many cases.
 You make be putting your home at risk by increasing your mortgage debt.
 Consult with your attorney before you take these kind of steps.

 6. CAN I IGNORE A LAWSUIT IF I PLAN TO FILE FOR BANKRUPTCY?

 If there’s a collection case pending against you in state or federal court, don’t assume that you can avoid the court process simply because you’ve decided to file bankruptcy.
 Until your bankruptcy case is filed, a collection case continues and a judgment lien may be used to seize wages, bank accounts.
 Judgment liens can also be attached to real estate that you own.
 Call for advice if you are being sued and let’s get your financial house in order.